-This post is part of my Landlord Life series.
-I’ll share how I dealt with certain situations, the mistakes I made, and the lessons I learned.
+This post is part of the Landlord Life series.
+My rental is a single family home in North Central Florida.
+I’ll share the mistakes I made, and the lessons I learned in each post.
 I personally have learned a great deal from fellow landlords and I hope to pay it forward by sharing my stories and advice.

 This is the process I’ve used for the last few years and it’s been very effective for me.

-1. Place a for rent ad on Craigslist.
+Step 1.
+Place a for rent ad on Zillow.

 These are the questions I ask in my pre-screening;

 – What is the total number of occupants and how many are 18 and over?

 – What is the combined monthly income of all the occupants that will be living in the home?